fred-bd/devcontainers/README.md

 ### Running the Containers

-To run the containers, open one of the subdirectories in `containers-configs` (e.g., `cit-coder` or `devops`) in VSCode.
+To run the containers, open one of the subdirectories in `containers-configs` (e.g., ``full-stack`) in VSCode.
 Once the directory is open, VSCode will prompt you to reopen the folder in a container.
 Follow the prompts to set up and start the development container.

 Alternatively, you can use the command palette (Ctrl+Shift+P) and select `Remote-Containers: Reopen in Container`.